Are Your Emails Tone Deaf?

 Ask yourself: “Would I say this, to this person, in this way if we were face to face?”
 If you wouldn’t, then don’t hit send.
 Email is not a tool to say things you don’t have the guts to say in person.
 Nor is it an excuse to hide behind this screen.

-By keeping the above in mind, you’ll have fewer regrets and be perceived as a much more sincere, open, and honest communicator.
+By keeping the above in mind, you’ll have fewer regrets and be perceived as a more sincere, open, and honest communicator.
 And that’s how you build and nurture relationships via email.